Get the lowest rate for your Hotel in Tuscany through Booking.com

 During our recent weekend in Lucca, we made sure to enjoy all of these experiences.
 But, according to a survey among our children (ages 5, 7, and 11), the most popular activity by far was the pedal rickshaw ride on Lucca’s city walls.
 And I have to agree with them!

 The walk along the walls is one of the experiences that makes Lucca truly unique.
-If you enjoy cycling, you can rent a variety of bikes from shops around the city, often located right near the walls.
+If you enjoy cycling, you can rent a variety of bikes from shops around the city, often located right near the walkways that go up on the walls.

-For groups, I think the most fun option is renting a leg-powered surly, available in 2-, 4-, or 6-seater models (there is even the electric version, just like an e-bike).
+For groups, I think the most fun option is renting a leg-powered surrey, available in 2-, 4-, or 6-seater models (there is even the electric version, just like an e-bike).

 Since there were five of us, we opted for the 6-seater from Poli Cicli Lucca.
 Even so, only three of us were pedaling because the younger kids couldn’t quite reach the pedals!